epsil/spotgen/README.md

 Command-line script
 -------------------

 A command-line version is available.
+It requires [Node](https://nodejs.org/) to be installed.

-The source code is located at [GitHub](https://github.com/epsil/spotify-js):
+After installing Node, fetch the source code, which is located at [GitHub](https://github.com/epsil/spotify-js):

     $ git clone https://github.com/epsil/spotify-js.git

 Alternatively, download a [ZIP file](https://github.com/epsil/spotify-js/archive/master.zip).

-The script requires [Node](https://nodejs.org/) to be installed.
-Run it with `./index.js` or `node index`:
+The script can be run with `./index.js` or `node index`:

     $ ./index.js input.txt output.spotify.txt

+On Linux or OS X, a symbolic link can be created like so:

+    $ ln -s /path/to/spotify-js/index.js /usr/local/bin/spotify-js

+Then the script can be invoked as `spotify-js`.

 [More on the command-line version](Tips.md#multiple-playlists).